 In 2002, on the WrestlingClassics.com message board, Jerry Jarrett wrote about the incident and began saying, "Like most old war stories, this one is part true and part false."

 In summary, his side of the story says that it had nothing to do with Donovan reportedly being offered $7,500 to screw over (Donovan used the term double-cross) promoter John Cazana in Knoxville, Kentucky.
 Only Tojo Yamamoto attacked Jack Donovan and nobody else, and that it all stemmed from the altercation in the ring where Tojo claimed that Donovan jumped him from behind and stuck his finger in his eye.
 The only wrestlers that night to confirm what happened were the McGuire Twins, but they were in the back of the arena and not at ringside.
-Jarrett makes no mention of his alleged involvement and even says that during the second attack, he was on set doing an interview with Nick Gulas when they heard the fight.
-The McGuire Twins supposedly sat with their backs to the door after Tojo spoke with them and before Tojo went in to confront Donovan.
+Jarrett makes no mention of his alleged involvement.
+He even said that he was on set doing an interview with Nick Gulas during the second attack.
+The McGuire Twins supposedly sat with their backs to the door after Tojo spoke with them before Tojo confronted Donovan.
 There were ten other wrestlers at the studio on that day, and he says that perhaps Donovan, after being hit by Tojo, must have imagined other people attacking him.

 Len Rossi Denies Setting Up Jack Donovan in Any Way

-Before Jack Donovan was attacked by Tojo Yamamoto at the television station, he always had the suspicion Len Rossi set him up.
+Before Tojo Yamamoto attacked Jack Donovan at the television station, he always had the suspicion Len Rossi set him up.

 If you recall, before Tojo Yamamoto entered the room and attacked Donovan, the last person to speak with him was Len Rossi.
-Also, according to Donovan, during the first attack in the ring, when he let go of Tojo, he could see Jackie Fargo, Eddie Marlin, and “someone else.”
+According to Donovan, during the first attack in the ring, when he let go of Tojo, he could see Jackie Fargo, Eddie Marlin, and "someone else."

 Len Rossi’s son Joe wrote a letter to writer Scott Teal after reading issue #24 of Whatever Happened to…? where the Donovan-Jarrett-Yamamoto-Fago incident was written about.